Lectures for 2020 – can be found on invited talks page.

 Joyce was a member of the Nuffield Council on Bioethics working party on Genome Editing.

 In 2014, with Alpesh Doshi, Joyce set up the Embryology and PGD Academy which runs training courses in all aspects of laboratory IVF and PGD.
 She has made a video to celebrate 20 years of workshops from 1996-2016 which can be viewed here.
 In 2018 the Academy launched the Certificate in Clinical Embryology.

 In 2015 Joyce established a web-based forum to discuss women’s health issues, Global Women Connected, and has just finished a book on women’s health; what every woman should know, which is currently being prepared for publication.

 In 2016, Joyce was one of the founding members of the Fertility Education Initiative and is working on providing education on fertility, modern families and reproductive science.
 She is working on an arts-based project called Modern Families to deliver education to school children with Jessica Hepburn and Gabby Vautier.

 Joyce is involved in several arts projects relating to fertility, as well as the Modern Families project, including working with Adam Peacock on the Genetics Gym and Louise Ann Wilson on Warnscale: A Land Mark Walk Reflecting on In/Fertility and Childlessness (Warnscale).

 Joyce is passionate about sports and is a qualified aerobics instructor and an ambassador for This Girl Can Essex – encouraging women to do physical activity.

-Further information about Joyce can be found on Wikipedia and on her UCL web page.
+Further information about Joyce can be found on Wikipedia and her UCL Iris page.